Ayush0930s/Personal-Portfolio/README.md

 Features:

-Customizable design with sections for About Me, Skills, Projects, Contact, and more Responsive and mobile-friendly layout for a smooth viewing experience on all devices Clean and modern design to highlight your professional skills Simple contact form to enable potential clients or employers to get in touch Open-source and ready for customization to suit individual needs
+Customizable design with sections for About Me, Skills, Projects, Contact, and more.
+Responsive and mobile-friendly layout for a smooth viewing experience on all devices.
+Clean and modern design to highlight your professional skills.
+Simple contact form to enable potential clients or employers to get in touch.
+Open-source and ready for customization to suit individual needs.